Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term

-The above analysis shows that, when the Shakhov collision term is employed, the numerical results for the $3D$ Couette flow considered in this paper when $Q_y, Q_z > 7$ must coincide with those obtained with $Q_y = Q_z = 7$.
+The above analysis shows that, when the Shakhov collision term is employed, the numerical results for the $3D$ Couette flow considered in this paper when $Q_y > 7$ must coincide with those obtained with $Q_y = 7$.
 Furthermore, as discussed in Ref.~\cite{ambrus16jcp}, the accurate simulation of flows at large values of ${\rm Kn}$ requires the increase of the quadrature $Q_x$.
-In this paper, we follow Ref.~\cite{ambrus16jcp} and choose the profiles obtained using the ${\rm HHLB}(21) \times {\rm HLB}(7) \times {\rm HLB}(7)$ model (corresponding to $Q_x = 21$) as the reference profiles which will make the subject of the following section.
-In Sec.~\ref{sec:conv}, we will show the convergence trend of our models as $Q_x$ is increased towards $21$ by employing the convergence test introduced in Refs.~\cite{ambrus16jcp,ambrus16jocs}.

-Before ending this section, it is worth mentioning that if ${\rm Pr} = 1$, the Shakhov term $\mathbb{S}$ in Eq.~\eqref{eq:sdef} vanishes and the LB models with $Q_y, Q_z \ge 4$ give identical results, as discussed in Ref.~\cite{ambrus16jcp}.
+It is worth mentioning that if ${\rm Pr} = 1$, the Shakhov term $\mathbb{S}$ in Eq.~\eqref{eq:sdef} vanishes and the LB models with $Q_y \ge 4$ give identical results, as discussed in Ref.~\cite{ambrus16jcp}.